tohagan/firestore-quickreference/README.md

 # FireStore & FireStorage Security Rules - Quick Reference

+Firebase developers are JavaScript coders, you'll likely already be very familier with the meaning of the most of the functions and methods available in FireStore and StoreStorage security rules language.
+I found the official reference a bit slow to use so I created this Quick Reference as a faster and more condensed way to look up familiar methods, properties and function names.

+It's still a work in progress.
+Feel free to contribute or fix but please retain the compact format.

-This is NOT an official Firebase reference and may be incorrect or out of date.
+NOTE: This is NOT an official Firebase reference and may be incorrect or out of date.
 By using this quick reference you agree that it is solely your responsability to confirm the validaity and correctness of this information.

 ## Conditions and Errors